Dhyey-Patel28/SegLungAI/README.md

 ---

-## Team Names and Project Abstract
+## Team and Project Abstract

-### Team Name
+### Team
-**SegLungAI**
+- **Jason C. Woods, PhD** (Faculty Advisor)

-### Faculty Advisor
+- **Alex Matheson, PhD** (Research Fellow)
-**Jason C. Woods, PhD**
+- **Abdullah Bdaiwi, PhD** (Research Fellow)

 ### Project Abstract
-SegLungAI leverages semantic segmentation techniques to automatically detect and segment lung regions in chest CT and MRI scans for neonates.
-The project aims to minimize manual review and improve accuracy by iteratively refining the segmentation model to achieve clinical-grade performance.
+SegLungAI focuses on developing a machine learning (ML)-based solution to automatically detect and segment lung regions in neonatal chest MRI scans.
+The project aims to achieve high segmentation accuracy using semantic segmentation techniques, with the goal of reducing manual corrections.
+Over time, the project will evolve to enhance model performance and adapt to more diverse datasets.

 ---